microsoft/vscode-simple-jupyter-notebook/README.md

 We assume that you have already cloned this repository, ran `npm install` and opened the project in VS Code.

 In order to use cell debugging you will need a kernel implementing the Jupyter Debug Protocol.
 For now, the only kernel implementing this protocol, is **xeus-python** a new Jupyter kernel for the Python programming language.
-You can either install xeus-python locally (which might interfere with your existing Python installation in undesired ways) or you can run the extension remotely in a preconfigured Docker container that will have everything you need.
+You can either install xeus-python locally (which might interfere with your existing Python installation in undesirable ways) or you can run the extension remotely in a preconfigured Docker container that will have everything you need.

 ### Running sample in Docker Container

 - Make sure that Docker is running
 - Make sure to have the VS Code "Remote Development" extension installed
-- In VS Code click on the left green area in the status bar and from the Quickpick select the "Remote-Containers: Reopen in Container" command.
+- In VS Code click on the green area in the left side of the status bar and from the Quickpick select the "Remote-Containers: Reopen in Container" command.
 This will create and start a Docker image with all prereqs and open the extension project remotely in Docker.

 ### Running sample locally